stoeps13/connections-doc/source/admin/install/cp_install_services_tasks.md

 These guidelines and sample files describe how to set up all of the persistent volumes required for a full installation of Component Pack.
 In a high availability configuration, the best practice is to maintain persistent storage away from the Kubernetes masters and worker nodes themselves, on a separate machine that all masters and workers can access.

+!!! note
-**Note:** The machine storing the persistent volumes in an HA configuration will not have Docker or Kubernetes installed.
+    The machine storing the persistent volumes in an HA configuration will not have Docker or Kubernetes installed.

 **Exporting the persistent volumes**